SaaS marketing agency vs in-house team. The buyer's comparison.

 Most depth: B2B SaaS at Series A and Series B, fintech, marketplace, consumer apps, and gaming.
 Less direct depth: healthtech, biotech, and cleantech.
 We are honest about the gap in the diagnostic call.
 For sub-verticals where we have less direct case work, we lean on operator-grade frameworks (Meta Financial Services Ad Policy for fintech, HIPAA for healthtech) rather than claim fabricated wins.

 Six months minimum is the agency floor.
 Most engagements roll to a second six-month period because B2B SaaS growth compounds in months not weeks.
-By contrast, the median tenure of a Head of Growth at a Series A SaaS company is 18-24 months.
+Most Series A growth hires are gone before the motion is repeatable.
 The agency engagement is shorter on paper but produces a documented engine when it ends, where the in-house hire's departure often leaves the next CMO restarting from scratch.
 The compounding question is whether the asset the engagement creates outlasts the engagement itself.
 With a written hire-ready org chart, the systems stay.
 The next leader you bring on inherits a working motion, not a search committee and a job description.

 If you have a working in-house team of three or more growth operators and just need senior staff augmentation, hire a fractional executive instead.
 If your runway is under six months, fundraise first.
 If your unit economics require a CAC payback under three months and your product is not ready for paid scale, the engagement will not move the line.
 We have turned founders down for all three reasons in the last year.
 We also turn down founders whose primary motivation is replacing a Head of Growth they just fired, because the absence of in-house leadership is rarely the diagnosis when growth has stalled.
 The diagnosis is usually upstream: ICP drift, pricing dislocation, or a product narrative that has not kept pace with the buyer.